-Gleaning is the act of collecting leftover crops from farmers’ fields after they have been commercially harvested or on fields where it is not economically profitable to harvest.
+Gleaning is the act of harvest surplus crops from farmers’ fields after they have been commercially harvested or on fields where it is not economically profitable to harvest.

 What is LocalShare?

 LocalShare, a program of the nonprofit Foodshed Alliance, is a partnership between farms, volunteers and food pantries.
 LocalShare recruits volunteers to go to farm to glean what needs to be harvested, everything from apples to zucchini.
-On the same day, our volunteers deliver the food to a food pantry or soup kitchen for distribution to those in need.
-In 2015, LocalShare gleaned and delivered more than 33,000 lbs. of fresh local fruit and vegetables.
+Usually on the same day, our volunteers deliver the food to a food pantry or soup kitchen for distribution to those in need.
+In 2020, LocalShare gleaned and delivered more than 135,000 lbs. of fresh local fruit and vegetables.

 Where does the food go?

-Gleaned food is taken to more than 30 not-for-profit agencies feeding hungry people in Warren, Sussex, Morris and Passaic counties.
+Gleaned food is taken to more than 100 not-for-profit agencies feeding hungry people in Warren, Sussex, Morris, Union, Essex and Passaic counties.

 Why is this different than what comes from a food bank?

-LocalShare distributes only fresh and perishable foods, which it delivers on the day it is received.
+LocalShare distributes only fresh and perishable foods, which is usually delivers on the day it is gleaned.
 Food banks typically collect, warehouse, and distribute canned and non-perishable foods to food pantries and soup kitchens.

 Why doesn’t the farmer harvest and sell all of his crops?